Know your rights as a Canadian air passenger10/11/2022

 2. If you experience a medical emergency during your trip

 It’s important that you and your family have Travel Emergency Medical Insurance any time you leave BC, even if it’s just to cross the US border or visit a neighbouring province.
 While you can get some coverage through Health Insurance BC, your group plan at work or a credit card company, it’s important to keep in mind that there are often strict coverage limitations and eligibility rules on these plans.
 Be sure to check these types of policies for the following:

-- High enough dollar limit.
+- High enough coverage limit

-- Coverage for the full number of days per trip that you require.
+- Coverage for the full number of days per trip that you require

-- Coverage for out-of-province domestic trips (some credit card companies or employer benefits may only apply to international travel).
+- Coverage for out-of-province domestic trips (some credit card companies or employer benefits may only apply to international travel)

 Another thing to note is that Health Insurance BC may only cover 10% of medical expenses incurred outside of BC and may not cover you for services such as ground and air ambulance transportation, X-rays, emergency dental care and prescription drugs.
 These services can be pricey and could add up to thousands of dollars.

 You’re also covered from medical expenses due to COVID-19.
 BCAA Travel Insurance includes free COVID-19 medical coverage, which provides up to $10 million in coverage for COVID-related emergency medical expenses outside of Canada*, plus worldwide virtual care, 24/7, 365 days a year, that you can access from anywhere in the world.
 BCAA Travel Insurance also offers optional Travel Delay & COVID-19 quarantine coverage for unplanned accommodation and living expenses if you are mandated to quarantine due to testing positive for COVID-19 and are unable to return on your originally-scheduled return date.

 3. If your baggage is delayed or stolen